Metro Transit Zero-Emission Bus (ZEB) Transition Plan

 Timeline of Metro Transit sustainability initiatives

-1991 first bus-only highway shoulders reduce idling in rush hour traffic
+- 1991 First bus-only highway shoulder lanes reduce idling in rush-hour traffic

-2012 First solar and renewable energy source begin to power buildings and facilities
+- 2012 First solar and renewable energy sources begin to power buildings and facilities

 Three guiding principles and six supporting actions were established as the framework for the Transition Plan and for use in defining the definition of a successful transition to ZEBs.
 The guiding principles are Technical Viability, Equity and Environmental Justice, and Fiscal Impact.